Our Favorite West Maui Luaus

 Located in a seriously stunning location fronting Kaʻanapali Beach, the Maui Nui Luau at Black Rock offers little to be desired in terms of location and views.
 Held on the grounds of the Sheraton Maui Resort & Spa, this popular Maui luau kicks off with a torch lighting ceremony and impressive cliff dive off Puʻu Kekaʻa – also known as Black Rock – to begin the evening’s celebration and festivities.

 A favorite for families, couples, and groups of friends, the Maui Nui Luau features a fresh flower lei greeting, a plethora of entertaining, crowd-pleasing commentary, traditional dance performances, Samoan fire knife dancing, and classic Hawaiian and Polynesian songs.
-Learn about the story of Maui, the Hawaiian demigod, as well as the stories, culture and history that shaped the Polynesian Islands.
-Sit back and enjoy pre-show activities like an imu ceremony, bookmark making, Hawaiian games and Polynesian arts and crafts, as well as a three course meal and open bar.
+Learn about the story of Maui, the Hawaiian demigod, as well as the stories, culture, and history that shaped the Polynesian Islands.
+Sit back and enjoy pre-show activities like an imu ceremony, bookmark making, Hawaiian games, and Polynesian arts and crafts, as well as a three-course meal and open bar.

 Course selections include Waipoli greens, lomi lomi salmon, mac salad, pohole fern salad, poi, cucumber namasu, poke, Hawaiian fried rice, Molokai sweet potatoes, POG barbecue chicken, steamed opakapaka, teriyaki steak, vegetable yakisoba, kalua pig, and more, with local dessert favorites like chocolate haupia bars, macadamia chantilly cake, and Molokai sweet potato crunch, with open bar options include beer, wine, and cocktails.